-During the site investigation direct wildlife sightings included songbirds, red-tailed hawk, waterfowl, wood frogs and deer, indirect sightings included moose (scat) and a great horned owl (vocalization).
-Other wildlife expected to live on or near the property include rodents, such as voles and porcupines as well as mesocarnivores like foxes, coyotes and skunks.

-Overall, the diversity of landscape and plant communities across the subject property is moderate.
-The remaining shelterbelts provide important wildlife corridors for larger species like deer and moose while the permanent and ephemeral wetlands offer excellent habitat for local wildlife, specifically reptiles, amphibians and birds.
 Several species were observed directly or indirectly during the site reconnaissance (refer to Appendix A).
-The priority habitat primarily occurs in the southwest corner of the property and within the remaining tree stands and shelterbelts.
+During the site investigation direct wildlife sightings included vesper sparrow, red-tailed hawk, waterfowl, wood frogs and meadow vole; indirect sightings included moose (scat), porcupine (girdling), skunk (digging), and songbirds (vocalization).
+Other wildlife expected to live on or near the property include mesocarnivores like foxes and coyotes.

+Overall, the diversity of landscape and plant communities across the Subject Property is moderate.
+The remaining forest stands provide important wildlife corridors for larger species like deer and moose, while the permanent and ephemeral wetlands offer excellent habitat for local wildlife, such as reptiles, amphibians, and birds.
+The priority habitat primarily occurs in the series of remnant forest stands in the northwest, as well as the treed wetland areas in the southeast and southwest corners.
 Wetlands and those areas that have not been previously altered for agriculture should be conserved.

-Reserves should be dedicated in such a way to conserve representative lands across the subject property.
+Reserves should be dedicated in such a way to conserve representative lands across the Subject Property.